-For dancers who have been medically diagnosed with one or more food allergies, constructing a nourishing meal plan that meets their increased needs can be challenging.
-This is further compounded when dancers face the reality of a busy schedule and the possibility of financial constraints.
-This article will deconstruct the nuances dancers face when navigating food allergies.
-Make sure to grab your FREE downloadable guide to navigating food allergies below!
+Food allergies are serious and can be life-threatening.
+For dancers who have been medically diagnosed with one or more food allergies, constructing a nourishing meal plan can be challenging.
+This is further compounded when dancers face the reality of a busy and active schedule.
+This blog post deconstructs the nuances dancers face when navigating food allergies, along with practical tips for health and performance.

-What are the most common food allergies?
+What are food allergies?

 - Milk